 - Better Security as given by Oauth (Open standard for authorization).
 For creating token when receiving card details, so that no information of card could be received by our own server.

 - Email notification of the transaction.

-- Support for almost all kind of cards including Visa, Mastercard, American Express & Discover.
+- Support for almost all kinds of cards including Visa, Mastercard, American Express & Discover.

 - The customer makes a payment for the product/s, the payment is automatically split amongst the admin and the sellers involved.

 - The customer can save the billing address for future use.